QUOTES-Tennis-Reaction to world number one Barty's retirement | Sports-Games

 "Ash Barty.
 Amazing tennis player but even better person.
 A champion in every sense of the word.
 Very proud of you, mate."
 AMERICAN TENNIS PLAYER MADISON KEYS

 "An incredible tennis player but more importantly one of the nicest people on tour.
 Congratulations @ashbarty on an amazing career and good luck with what's next!"
-(Compiled by Manasi Pathak in Bengaluru; Editing by Peter Rutherford )
+FORMER WOMEN'S WORLD NUMBER ONE TRACY AUSTIN

+WOMEN'S WORLD NUMBER 20 ELINA SVITOLINA "Nothing but RESPECT for you @ashbarty!!!
+All the best in your retirement and congratulations on your distinguished career!"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)